FollyMaddy/Philips-P2000-Emulation/README.md

 This script is made to bring new live to the old Philips P2000 emulator from Marcel de Kogel.

-It Downloads the source, patches the sourcefile X.c and compiles the Philips P2000 emulator.
+It downloads the source, patches the sourcefile X.c and compiles the Philips P2000 emulator.

 For now, only the UNIX/X version works.